 There are quite a few methods if you wanna make Gin, but the most common is to start with base alcohol that has been distilled.
 The liquid is mixed with juniper and other botanicals to build the flavor profile.

 Later on, I will give you a more in-depth DIY guide on how you can make your own gin at home.

 We're now discussing botanicals.
 It's time to answer the question, "What's gin made from?"
 Truly.

 All gins contain juniper.
 However, different brands and types of Gin have a variety of botanicals (things that add flavor) These are the most popular gin ingredients.

 First, let's be clear: juniper berries are not berries.
-Technically, they are fleshy cones that look more like pine cones rather than blueberry.
-When mixed with the alcohol they release a citrusy essence.
+Technically, they are fleshy cones that look more like pine cones rather than blueberries.
+When mixed with alcohol, they release a citrusy essence.

-It is important to mention that the flavor of junipers can be affected by soil, climate, minerals, and other factors.
+It is essential to mention that the flavor of junipers can be affected by soil, climate, minerals, and other factors.

-Angelica Root is another well-known gin botanical.
+Angelica Root is another well-known gin botanicals.
 It adds sweetness and wholesome earthiness that makes gins more approachable.
 This flavor profile creates a balanced, enjoyable experience!

 Lemon's tartness makes it appear like a simple ingredient.
-However, lemon is far more important than that.
+However, lemon is far more critical than that.
 It helps brighten the infusion and creates a more delicate and balanced spirit.

 Orange tempers the gin’s pungent juniper just like lemon.
-This is why many gin brands use dried orange peels to distill their gins.
+Many gin brands use dried orange peels to distill their gins.